-During late March 2020, results in our U.S. Facilities and U.K. Facilities were affected by actions taken to curtail the spread of COVID-19.
+During late March 2020, results in our U.S. Facilities and U.K. Facilities were affected by COVID-19.
 Based on recent financial performance and current forecasts, we believe it is more likely than not that the fair values of each of our reporting units exceeds the carrying values of each reporting unit.
-At March 31, 2020, no impairment indicators were present.
+At June 30, 2020, no impairment indicators were present.
 Therefore, a quantitative impairment test was not required.
 We will continue to monitor our business, financial performance and forecasts for indicators of impairment prior to our annual impairment test on October 1, 2020.
-Continued disruptions to our business as a result of COVID-19 pandemic could have a material adverse effect on our results of operations, financial condition, cash flows and ability to service our indebtedness and may affect the amounts reported in the consolidated financial statements including those related to the potential impairment of goodwill and long-lived assets.
+Continued disruptions to our business as a result of the COVID-19 pandemic could have a material adverse effect on our results of operations, financial condition, cash flows and ability to service our indebtedness and may affect the amounts reported in the consolidated financial statements including those related to the potential impairment of goodwill and long-lived assets.

-There have been no material changes in our critical accounting policies at March 31, 2020 from those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
+There have been no material changes in our critical accounting policies at June 30, 2020 from those described in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.